Gynaecomastia Surgery in Newcastle, Maitland & Hunter Valley Australia

 Gynaecomastia is the enlargement of male breast tissue, a condition that can affect men at any age.
 It results from an imbalance between oestrogen and testosterone levels.
 When oestrogen levels are higher relative to testosterone, it can lead to the growth of breast tissue in men.
 This condition can affect one or both breasts and is often asymmetrical.

 Book Online NowThe key difference between real gynaecomastia and pseudo-gynaecomastia lies in their causes.
 Real gynaecomastia is due to hormonal imbalances, whereas pseudo-gynaecomastia is caused by fat accumulation.
 In older men, increased oestrogen and decreased testosterone contribute to breast tissue growth.
-During puberty, the rise in testosterone usually prevents further breast development in males, but higher estrogen levels can cause breast tissue enlargement.
+During puberty, the rise in testosterone usually prevents further breast development in males, but higher oestrogen levels can cause breast tissue enlargement.

 Gynaecomastia is quite common during adolescence, with up to 60% of teenage boys experiencing some degree of breast enlargement by age 14.
 For men aged 50 to 80, the prevalence ranges from 24% to 65%, with about 66% of males over 50 being affected.
-Real gynaecomastia is characterized by firm or rubbery breast tissue, often symmetrical, while pseudo-gynaecomastia involves soft, fatty tissue.
+Real gynaecomastia is characterised by firm or rubbery breast tissue, often symmetrical, while pseudo-gynaecomastia involves soft, fatty tissue.

 Symptoms of Gynaecomastia